rogerallen/romer/setup/README.md

 - twinkle.ly: this is the starting point score file describing the song for Lilypond.

 When Lilypond runs, it outputs three files:
-- twinkle.svg: a description of the sheet music
+- twinkle.svg: a description of the sheet music.
 - twinkle.midi: a file that can be used directly to synthesize music.
 - twinkle-unnamed-staff.notes: a text file with details about each note in the score.
+This is output due to the `\include "event-listener.ly"` in the score file.

 Now gen_mask.py can run and find the staff lines to create a mask file:
 - twinkle_mask.svg